reawwad/reawwad.github.io/index.md

 >     * Worked in the design and implementation of an IBM internal project (TPMS) using Java

 #### TECHNICAL SKILLS
-  >    *  C#, Azure DevOps, Async programming, Java, Powershell script, SQL
+  >    *  C#, Java, Azure DevOps, Azure Storage Explorer, github, Async programming, Powershell script, SQL